Best Preschool Fundraising Ideas

 Whether you have the NAEYC accreditation or not, these preschool fundraising tips work!
 Choose a plan that resonates with you and has the highest fundraising potential profit.
 Then use these free resources below.

-Write a children’s book where every child is an author
+Write a young children’s book where every child is an author

 Imagine your child being a published author!